owncloud/docs/docs/best-practices.md

 Reference: [`Tables`](https://asciidoctor.org/docs/user-manual/#tables)

 Tables are delimited by `|===` and made up of cells.
-Cells are seperated by a vertical bar `|`.
+Cells are separated by a vertical bar `|`.
-There are many ways to create and format tables, please see the refrence for more details.
+There are many ways to create and format tables, please see the reference for more details.
 You can also take a look to already created tables in the documentation.

 Example with defining table and cell width size plus the use of headers: